Psychologists and Therapists in Hoppers Crossing, VIC

 Hi, I'm Geetha!
 I come from a South African- Indian background and have a deep passion to serve others by empowering them to live their best lives.
 My expertise is working with youth, adults, and families from different socio-economic and cultural backgrounds.
 I've worked in correctional services, and various community sectors namely, disadvantaged and marginalised youth, AOD, homelessness, unemployment, sexual assault and family violence.
 I work with a wide range of psychological challenges including, trauma, PTSD, depression, anxiety, eating disorders, sleep issues, anger and addictions.

-I am kind, experienced, practical and a good listener.
+I am kind, experienced, practical, and a good listener.
 I work with adults as individuals or in couples.
 Most of my clients are struggling either with their emotions, with something that has happened, or with other people in their life.
-My goal is to give you a calm, safe space where hopefully you will walk out a little lighter, with more clarity and a plan if you need one.
+My goal is to give you a calm, safe space where hopefully you will walk out a little lighter, with more clarity and a plan and strategies if you need them.
 I am a licensed counsellor and therapist.
 If you have a Mental Health Plan from your GP you will need a psychologist and there will be an approx $120+ gap fee payable.
 I am happy to work with you privately if you choose not to use your MHP.

-I am kind, experienced, practical and a good listener.
+I am kind, experienced, practical, and a good listener.
 I work with adults as individuals or in couples.
 Most of my clients are struggling either with their emotions, with something that has happened, or with other people in their life.
-My goal is to give you a calm, safe space where hopefully you will walk out a little lighter, with more clarity and a plan if you need one.
+My goal is to give you a calm, safe space where hopefully you will walk out a little lighter, with more clarity and a plan and strategies if you need them.
 I am a licensed counsellor and therapist.
 If you have a Mental Health Plan from your GP you will need a psychologist and there will be an approx $120+ gap fee payable.
 I am happy to work with you privately if you choose not to use your MHP.

 Nearby Searches for Hoppers Crossing